 - Exterior Painting

-After program eligibility is determined, the homeowner must demonstrate their ability to pay for a loan without exceeding a 30% front-end debt-to-income (DTI) for housing costs and without exceeding the maximum loan amounts and terms.
+After program eligibility is determined, the homeowner must demonstrate their ability to pay for a load without exceeding a 30% front-end debt-to-income (DTI) for housing costs and without exceeding the maximum loan amounts and terms.
 The maximum allowable AMI is 80%.
-Applicants who are 30% and under of the AMI will automatically pay a $100 one-time recapture contribution.
+Applicants who are 30% or below the AMI automatically pay a $100 one-time recapture contribution.

 The loan amount and term will be determined as follows: